nothingfr87/cfm/README.md

 ## Installation

-Installing CFM is very easy
+You can install CFM using the provided installation script:

 ```bash
 curl https://raw.githubusercontent.com/nothingfr87/cfm/refs/heads/main/install.sh | sh
 ```

-You can instead install it yourself
+Alternatively, you can build CFM from source.

 Before that let's install the required libraries